Shannon Sharpe: Sportscasting and podcasting career

-Sharpe also has multiple podcasts: Club Shay Shay (which he hosts) and Nightcap (which he hosts with Chad Ochocinco Johnson and Gilbert Arenas).
+Sharpe also has multiple podcasts: Club Shay Shay (which he hosts) and Nightcap (which he hosts with Chad Ochocinco Johnson and Joe Johnson).
 The episode of Club Shay Shay featuring Bubba Wallace was selected by the Apple Podcasts editorial team on their "Apple Podcasts Best of 2021" list.
 Both podcasts have been nominated for and won multiple awards for online media.

 On August 23, 2023, it was announced that Sharpe and his Club Shay Shay podcast would join The Volume, a digital podcast network founded by Colin Cowherd under a multi-year deal.
 The following day, Sharpe was announced to join First Take on ESPN as a recurring panelist, beginning on September 4, 2023.
 He appeared every Monday and Tuesday during the 2023 NFL season.
 On February 16, 2024, Sharpe signed a contract extension to remain on the show.
 In June 2024, Sharpe had officially signed a new multi-year contract extension with ESPN which also allowed him to expand his role on First Take.

 On September 12, Nightcap streamed The Roast of Shannon Sharpe, with special guests including Lavell Crawford, Kai Cenat, Godfrey, Cam Newton, and Snoop Dogg.

 In February 2025, the "Club Shay Shay" podcast won the Outstanding Society and Culture Podcast at the 2025 NAACP Image Awards.
 He was also a nominee for Entertainer of the Year but was edged out by actress, singer and television personality Keke Palmer.

 On April 24, 2025, Sharpe departed from ESPN for an unknown period of time amid a sexual assault lawsuit against him.
 Despite his intent to return to ESPN in time for the start of the NFL preseason, the amount of time that Sharpe will be on hiatus remains indefinite.
 On July 30, 2025, it was reported that ESPN cut ties with Sharpe after the settlement of the rape lawsuit.